Revolutionizing Medicine with 3D Technology: Planning, Efficiency, and Precision in Surgery

 In this sense, Galli Serra explained that “everything that is implanted in the patient has to be approved and authorized by ANMAT, it is done by companies that have to comply with a series of very strict regulations and maintain specific traceability of the product.”

-And he warned that specific prostheses “are highly recommended, especially in pediatric patients, because if they can be developed in a way to preserve the cartilage, this will allow the rest of the bone – which could be preserved – to continue growing, which translates in quality of life”.
+And he warned that specific prostheses “are highly recommended, especially in pediatric patients, because if they can be developed in a way to preserve the cartilage, this will allow the rest of the bone – which might be preserved – to continue growing, which translates in quality of life”.

 Photo: Alejandro Santa Cruz